kaunjovi/kaunjovi.github.io/_posts/2018-03-11-javascript.md

 - JavaScript also supports functional programming
 - functions are objects,
 - Functions have the capacity to hold executable code
-- Functiona can be passed around like any other object.
+- Functions can be passed around like any other object.

 ## JavaScript types